FxjiOnHotz/FujiHub/README.md

 # ⭐ Update Log

-- Added "Ninja Legends" game to the Script Hub.
+- Added "Build A Boat For Treasure" game to the Script Hub.

 # 🎉 Games Supported: